Consumer, Trader and Tenancy Tribunal of New South Wales: Structure

 The Tribunal has eight Divisions, i.e. General, Motor Vehicles, Tenancy, Home Building, Commercial, Strata and Community Schemes, Residential Parks, and Retirement Villages.
 Some of the Divisions limit the amount of money that may be claimed (e.g. $25,000 in the General Division and $500,000 in the Home Building Division), but others have no upper limit.

 Registries of the tribunal are located in Sydney, Parramatta, Hurstville, Penrith, Liverpool, Newcastle, Wollongong and Tamworth.
 Applications may lodged at those registries.

 The tribunal also sits at other country venues depending on the amount of work in those areas.

 Divisional structure

-The General Division deals with consumer claims in relation to goods and services, which may include faulty goods and work by traders not performed properly.
-The tribunal can award a maximum of $25,000.
+The General Division dealt with consumer claims in relation to goods and services, which may include faulty goods and work by traders not performed properly.
+The tribunal could award a maximum of $25,000.

-The Motor Vehicles Division handles disputes about new and used motor vehicles (including motor boats) and repairs.
-There is no maximum claim in the vehicle is new and used for private use.
+The Motor Vehicles Division handled disputes about new and used motor vehicles (including motor boats) and repairs.
+There was no maximum claim in the vehicle is new and used for private use.

-The Tenancy Division deals with breaches of leases, excessive rent increases, termination of the rental agreement, and the return of rental bonds.
-An order can be made up to $20,000 with respect to a rental bond or $10,000 for other matters.
+The Tenancy Division dealt with breaches of leases, excessive rent increases, termination of the rental agreement, and the return of rental bonds.
+An order could be made up to $20,000 with respect to a rental bond or $10,000 for other matters.

-The Home Building Division deals with matters under The Home Building Act 1989 (NSW).
-The tribunal has jurisdiction to $500,000.
+The Home Building Division dealt with matters under The Home Building Act 1989 (NSW).
+The tribunal had jurisdiction to $500,000.